kyryl-opens-ml/ai-engineering/blog-posts/agent-tech-lead/README.md

 We have the following columns:

 - Backlog - column to add big features / sizable chunk of work - think about it as something that would take you personally days
-- Design** - column I wish I would have, but I don't - I have built this on top of Cursor Cloud API and it does not have plan mode in cloud agent, but degeneracy will come there.
+- Design** - column I wish I would have, but I don't - I have built this on top of Cursor Cloud API and it does not have plan mode in cloud agent, but eventually will come there.
 - Build - column where Cursor actually starts a coding agent and implements it, this pulls conversation from actual Cursor's cloud agent - and is in sync with it.

 <table>